samratbhatnagar/azure-docs-data/docs/data-guide/scenarios/advanced-analytics.md

 Machine learning modeling is usually performed by data scientists, who need to thoroughly explore and prepare the data before training a model.
 This exploration and preparation typically involves a great deal of interactive data analysis and visualization &mdash; usually using languages such as Python and R in interactive tools and environments that are specifically designed for this task.

-In some cases, you may be able to use [pretrained models](/machine-learning-server/install/microsoftml-install-pretrained-models) that come with training data obtained and developed by Microsoft.
+In some cases, you may be able to use [pretrained models](https://gallery.azure.ai/models) that have been trained with data obtained and developed by Microsoft or the data science community.
 The advantage of pretrained models is that you can score and classify new content right away, even if you don't have the necessary training data, the resources to manage large datasets or to train complex models.

 There are two broad categories of machine learning: